Pecherius/ARCHETYPE00/README.md

 npm run dev
 ```

+## 📦 **Deployment (a.k.a.
+"How Do I Ship This Thing?")**

+This site is deployed with **GitHub Pages** using an automated **GitHub Actions** workflow.
+The pipeline runs every time changes
+land on the `main` branch, so the only manual work is committing and pushing your updates.

+1. `git add .` – Stage whatever you changed.
+2. `git commit -m "feat: describe your change"` – Commit locally.
+3. `git push origin main` – Push to the repository you control.

+Once the push finishes, GitHub Actions installs dependencies, runs `npm run build`, and publishes the contents of `dist/` to
+GitHub Pages.
+You can watch the progress under **Actions → latest workflow run** in your repo.
+When it turns green, the updated
+site is live.

+> ℹ️ **Note:** This coding assistant can't push to your GitHub account from inside the sandbox, so you'll need to run the `git
+push` step yourself.
+After that the automation takes over.

 ## 🎭 **The Code Comments (The Real Entertainment)**

 If you actually look at the code, you'll find comments like: